I Drilled a Hole in My Own Skull to Stay High Forever

 Can you tell me about your third, successful attempt to trepan?

 Yes.
 This was in 1970.
-I injected a local anesthetic into the skin, muscle, and membrane above the skull.
+I injected a local anaesthetic into the skin, muscle and membrane above the skull.
 I ended up with what looked like a pigeon’s egg, quite a little lump.
 I cut through that with a scalpel.
-The local anesthetic has a lot of adrenaline in it, which is a vasoconstrictor, so minimizes the bleeding.
+The local anesthetic has a lot of adrenaline in it, which is a vasoconstrictor, so minimises the bleeding.
 I wasn’t high this time.
 With the hand trepan it took a lot of muscle, but the final time I was using an electric drill with a 6mm bit and that was a lot more straightforward.
-Unfortunately, the drill cable broke, so I had to stop, wrap a towel around my head, and take the drill to Mr. Lea, a man who had a flat in the basement of my building.
-He was brilliant—he could fix anything.
+Unfortunately, the drill cable broke, so I had to stop, wrap a towel round my head and take the drill to Mr Lea, a man who had a flat in the basement of my building.
+He was brilliant, he could fix anything.
 He didn’t ask me what I was doing.
 So he repaired the drill and then I got back on with it.
 It’s really obvious when you get all the way through the skull.
-Quite a lot of blood comes out, and the drill bit goes in by an inch.
+Quite a lot of blood comes out and the drill bit goes in by an inch.
 I bandaged it all up.
 It took two or three days for the skin to heal over the hole.
-I didn’t need any analgesia, and there were no complications; I was very, very careful to sterilize everything.
+I didn’t need any analgesia and there were no complications; I was very, very careful to sterilise everything.
 The main danger is infection.
 I didn’t even get a headache.
 It took half an hour all in all, including clearing up afterwards.

 If people are going to do it themselves, what do you advise?